TritonDataCenter/manta-nfs/README.md

 since there would be a conflict on the required ports.
 In this case, the server will detect the existing server and exit.

-The server includes a built-in portmapper but it will also work transparently with the system's portmapper (usually rpcbind) if one is running.
+The server includes a built-in portmapper but it will also interoperate transparently with the system's portmapper (usually rpcbind) if one is running.
+The server also includes a built-in mountd and nfsd.

 By default, the server will only listen on the localhost address and only serve files locally.
 However, it can be configured to serve files to